prudviraj562/DevOps/Scenario based Questions DevOps/Terraform Scenario.md

 Scenario: Your Terraform codebase has grown significantly large, and managing all infrastructure in a single configuration file has become unmanageable.
 How would you break down your Terraform configuration into smaller, more manageable pieces?

+1. State Management

+Scenario: You’ve been working on a Terraform project with a remote backend.
+Your team accidentally deleted the Terraform state file.
+How would you recover it, and what precautions should you take to avoid such issues in the future?

+Concepts: Terraform state, remote backend, state file recovery, state locking, backup strategies.

+2. Handling Resource Drift

+Scenario: Your infrastructure has drifted from the Terraform configuration.
+How would you identify and reconcile the drift using Terraform?

+Concepts: Terraform plan, refresh, resource drift, reconciliation strategies, Terraform state file synchronization.

+3. Managing Sensitive Data

+Scenario: How would you handle sensitive data like passwords, API keys, or certificates in your Terraform configuration?

+Concepts: Environment variables, Terraform var files, AWS Secrets Manager, Vault, encryption, sensitive variables in Terraform.

+4. Multi-Environment Setup

+Scenario: You are managing multiple environments (dev, staging, production) using Terraform.
+How would you structure your configuration to handle this setup efficiently?

+Concepts: Workspaces, environment-specific variables, folder structure, reusability with modules, remote backend per environment.

+5. Terraform Modules

+Scenario: Your team wants to reuse a complex configuration (e.g., VPC setup, RDS instance) across multiple projects.
+How would you implement this with Terraform?

+Concepts: Terraform modules, reusability, inputs and outputs, module registry, best practices for structuring modules.

+6. Provisioning and Rollbacks

+Scenario: You’ve provisioned infrastructure using Terraform, but a bug in your configuration caused downtime.
+How would you roll back to a previous working state?

+Concepts: Terraform state versions, terraform apply rollback, manual state modification, version control practices.

+7. Terraform with CI/CD

+Scenario: You’re tasked with automating the infrastructure deployment process using Terraform in a CI/CD pipeline.
+How would you integrate Terraform in this pipeline?

+Concepts: Automating Terraform in CI/CD, managing state remotely in pipelines, secret management in CI/CD tools, environment isolation.

+8. Managing Large Infrastructure

+Scenario: You’re managing a large-scale infrastructure with hundreds of resources.
+Applying changes takes a long time.
+How would you optimize this?

+Concepts: Terraform graph, dependency resolution, terraform parallelism, resource targeting (terraform apply -target), state partitioning.